cmr-group/gropt-dev/docs/python/problem.md

 ## Helper Functions

-These helper functions set all necessary parameterss to define the function.
+These helper functions set all necessary parameterss to define the problem.
+They define some common usage patterns for optimization, such as fully optimized waveforms that start and end at 0 (`vec_init_simple`), or the optimization of diffusion waveforms (`diff_init`).

 ::: gropt.GroptParams
     options: